- ICH GCP

 This research study will consist of various treatment arms to investigate HRO761 as single agent and in the combinations.

-For HRO761 single agent, the research will be done in two parts the first part is called "dose escalation" and the second part is called "dose optimization" In the dose escalation part, different groups of people will be given different doses of HRO761 to understand how the body reacts to different doses of the drug and how well the drug acts against the cancer.
+For HRO761 single agent, the research will be done in two parts.
+The first part is called "dose escalation" and the second part is called "dose optimization".
+In the dose escalation part, different groups of people will be given different doses of HRO761 to understand how the body reacts to different doses of the drug and how well the drug acts against the cancer.
 During the dose optimization part, the selected doses will be tested in more patients until a recommended dose(s) is found.

-Once the recommended doses are determined, more people may be treated with HRO761 alone or together with tislelizumab or irinotecan to further assess the study treatment effects against various types of MSIhi or dMMR cancers.
+Once the recommended doses are determined, more people may be treated with HRO761 alone or together with pembrolizumab or irinotecan to further assess the study treatment effects against various types of MSIhi or dMMR cancers.
 This part is called dose expansion.

 For this research, a number of blood and tissue samples will be collected during the study.
 Patients may be asked to come approximately 8 times to the clinic during the first 8 weeks and approximately every 2 or 4 weeks thereafter.